Sanis5989/Sanis5989/README.md

 # 💫 About Me:
-🔭 I’m currently working on a web based collaborative document editor. <br>🌱 I'm always exploring new technogies to utilze them to solve problems, currently I am learning .net with ASP>NET core.<br>
+🔭 I’m currently working on a web based collaborative document editor. <br>🌱 I'm always exploring new technogies to utilze them to solve problems, currently I am learning .net with ASP.NET core.<br>

 ## 🌐 Socials: